 Cut an 18 inch piece of wax paper and place on the counter.
 Place half the dough on the wax paper and cover with another 18 inch piece of wax paper.
 This makes the rolling process so much easier!
-Roll the dough out into 1/8 inch thickness.
-Cut the cookies into rounds.
-Use the thimble or smaller cookie cutter to make holes in the center of half of the cookies.
-These will be used as the tops.
+Roll dough out into 1/8 inch thickness using a rolling pin.

-Bake for 10-12 minutes until the cookies are lightly browned.
+Bake for 10-12 minutes until the cookies are golden brown.
 Remove from the oven and cool thoroughly on a wire rack.

 Place the strawberry preserves in a medium size bowl and beat with an electric mixer until smooth.

-Place a cookie without a hole upside down and spread 1 teaspoon strawberry preserves over it.
+Place a cookie without a hole upside down and spread 1 teaspoon jam or preserves over it.
 Cover with the top cookie gently so the preserves do not leak out.

-Special equipment needed for this recipe includes a 2 1/2 inch round cookie cutter, a 3/4 - 1 inch cookie cutter for the center, rolling pin and wax paper for rolling cookies.
+Special equipment needed for this recipe includes a 2 ½ inch round cookie cutter, a 3/4 - 1 inch cookie cutter for the center, or a thimble or straw, rolling pin and wax paper for rolling cookies.